avolve-dao/avolve/README.md

 Features are progressively unlocked based on user participation and metrics improvements:

-- **Teams**: Unlocked after completing 10 challenges
+- **Teams**: Unlocked after reaching progress milestones [UPDATED: Teams are now unlocked by progress milestones.]
 - **Governance**: Unlocked after accumulating 100 GEN tokens
-- **Marketplace**: Unlocked after completing 20 challenges or achieving DAU/MAU > 0.3
+- **Marketplace**: Unlocked after achieving engagement milestones [UPDATED: Marketplace unlocks based on new engagement metrics.]
-- **Token Utility**: Unlocked after completing 5 challenges and claiming 3 different day tokens
+- **Token Utility**: Unlocked after completing component progress milestones [UPDATED: Token utility unlocks based on new component progress.]

 Our platform provides tools, resources, and community support to help users evolve in all aspects of their lives, from personal success to business growth and beyond.